natorbit/is117-gittest-real/answers/question-11.md

-to create an empty file, do touch
+to create an empty file, use touch. e.g. touch newfile.txt